Why are Pakistan's generals taking up top civilian posts? | DW | 28.05.2020

 PIA, once a thriving airline, has been suffering huge economic losses for many years.
 Passengers complain about poor service and frequent flight delays.

 Malik was brought in to remedy the situation and turn PIA's fortunes around.
-Many people in Pakistan believe that the military can better manage state institutions as army officials are not corrupt unlike elected civilian leaders.
-At the same time, there are people who say that the military is increasingly taking over all important civilian posts and is practically running the government.
+Many people in Pakistan believe that the military can better manage state institutions as army officials are not corrupt, unlike elected civilian leaders.
+At the same time, there are others who say that the military is increasingly taking over all important civilian posts and is practically running the government.

 Subscribe to Corona Compact — DW's newsletter tracking coronavirus in Asia